51 new COVID-19 cases confirmed for the weekend so far

 There are now 121,153 of Guam’s eligible population who are fully vaccinated.

-Additionally, 3,863 doses of the Pfizer vaccine have been administered to eligible residents as either a booster or an additional dose.
+Health officials have administered 3,863 doses of the Pfizer vaccine to eligible residents as either a booster or an additional dose.
 And 81 doses of the Moderna vaccine have been administered as an additional dose to eligible residents.